Armed

 Covenant

-Supporting veterans within the Justice System
+Supporting veterans within the criminal justice system.

 Armed Forces Covenant

-Supporting veterans within the Justice System
+Supporting veterans within the criminal justice system.

 Identification of veterans